Skip to main content

 With CSR initiatives by TOMS the intention is to implement programmes that will continue to benefit the communities for years to come, as illustrated by their creation of sustainable water systems.

-We’ve covered a lot, but hopefully we’ve helped you learn something new about what corporate social responsibility is, why it matters and its benefits for a company’s stakeholders.
+We’ve covered a lot, but hopefully we’ve helped you learn something new about what corporate social responsibility and environmental, social, and governance is, why it matters and its benefits for a company’s stakeholders.

-Whilst establishing successful corporate social responsibility programmes takes a lot of planning and funding, the benefits for all parties undoubtedly make it worth it!
+Whilst establishing successful corporate social responsibility or environmental, social, and governance programmes takes a lot of planning and funding, the benefits for all parties undoubtedly make it worth it!

 CSR is about contributing value to society, and a huge aspect of that is fundraising for charities.
 TheGivingMachine helps you do just that by enabling you to raise money entirely FREE as you shop.
 Sign up today to generate cash donations for a range of charities.
 You can find out more about TheGivingMachine here.